Multiwavelength Radio Observations of Two Repeating Fast Radio Burst Sources: FRB 121102 and FRB 180916.J0158+65: Discussion

 In the 400--800\,MHz frequency band, radio bursts detected from FRB~180916.J0158+65 appear to be clustered in time, and the burst activity is not constant at all activity phases~\citep{CHIME+2019b, CHIME+2020b}.
 Assuming that the radio bursts obey Poisson statistics and can be treated as independent events, \citet{CHIME+2020b} estimated a detection rate of $r$\,$=$\,0.9$^{\text{+0.5}}_{\text{--0.4}}$ bursts per hour above a fluence threshold of 5.2\,Jy\,ms in a $\pm$2.7\,d interval around the peak of the activity window, which corresponds to activity phases between $\sim$0.33--0.67.
 They also estimated detection rates above this fluence threshold in 3~subintervals of the $\pm$2.7\,d activity window: (subinterval~1) $\pm$0.9\,d around the activity peak, i.e. activity phases $\sim$0.44--0.56; (subinterval~2) between 0.9 and 1.8\,d from the activity peak, i.e. activity phases $\sim$0.39--0.44 and $\sim$0.56--0.61; (subinterval~3) between 1.8 and 2.7\,d from the activity peak, i.e., activity phases $\sim$0.33--0.39 and $\sim$0.61--0.67.
 The estimated detection rates in subintervals~1--3 were $r_{\text{1}}$\,$=$\,1.8$^{\text{+1.3}}_{\text{--0.8}}$, $r_{\text{2}}$\,$=$\,0.8$^{\text{+1.0}}_{\text{--0.5}}$, and $r_{\text{3}}$\,$=$\,0.1$^{\text{+0.6}}_{\text{--0.1}}$ bursts per hour above a fluence of 5.2\,Jy\,ms, respectively~\citep{CHIME+2020b}.
 The uncertainties associated with these detection rates correspond to 95\% confidence limits.

 We can also use the formalism described in~\citet{Houben+2019} to calculate the expected burst rates at 1.5, 2.3, and 8.4\,GHz with DSS-14 and DSS-63 during the activity intervals defined above.
-We assume that the differential rate distributions at two frequencies are related by a power law parameterized by a statistical spectral index, $\alpha_{\text{s}}$\,$=$\,\text{--1.6}$^{\text{+1.0}}_{\text{--0.6}}$~\citep{Chawla+2020}.
+We assume that the differential rate distributions at two frequencies are related by a power law parameterized by a statistical spectral index, $\alpha_{\text{s}}$.
+The statistical spectral index characterizes the spectrum of the overall burst rate, which is distinct from the instantaneous spectral index of individual bursts.
+Here, we use $\alpha_{\text{s}}$\,$=$\,\text{--1.6}$^{\text{+1.0}}_{\text{--0.6}}$ for the statistical spectral index of FRB~180916.J0158+65~\citep{Chawla+2020}.
 The detection rates, $r_{\nu_{\text{1}}}$ and $r_{\nu_{\text{2}}}$, at two frequencies, $\nu_{\text{1}}$ and $\nu_{\text{2}}$, can be determined using:

 where $\gamma$\,$=$\,--2.3\,$\pm$\,0.4 is a power law index that describes FRB~180916.J0158+65's differential energy distribution~\citep{CHIME+2020b}, and $\mathcal{F_{\nu_{\text{1}}\text{,min}}}$ and $\mathcal{F_{\nu_{\text{2}}\text{,min}}}$ are the fluence detection thresholds at frequencies $\nu_{\text{1}}$ and $\nu_{\text{2}}$, respectively.